There are moments when a single thought suddenly changes everything. For me, it wasn't a scientific article. No study. No lecture.

 To mineral density.

 Nature is much more complex than we long believed.
 Perhaps even more intelligent.
 And this is where it became incredibly exciting for me personally.
-Because suddenly I started to see many things at STEINKRAFT anew, in a different light.
+Because suddenly, I began to see many things at STEINKRAFT anew, in a different light.

 Why are we so fascinated by mineral-rich soils?